gucu112/docker-nginx-php-mysql-stack/README.md

 * **Bartlomiej Roszczypala** - [Gucu112](https://github.com/Gucu112)

-See also the list of [contributors](https://github.com/gucu112/docker-nginx-php-mysql-stack/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/gucu112/docker-php-environment/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

+**v20.5.5.1**
+* Update contributors GitHub link
+* Update version :D

 **v20.5.5.0**
 * Move docker images versions to .env file